vasilakisfil/Introspected-REST/README.md

 ### 10.1 Method of introspection
 #### 10.1.1 The established OPTIONS method
 The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
-The reason we choose `OPTIONS` here is because **this method has been historically used for getting informtation on methods supported on a specific resource**.
+In fact, **OPTIONS method has been historically used for getting informtation on methods supported on a specific resource**.

 Specifically, the [RFC 7231](https://tools.ietf.org/html/rfc7231), which is a part of the HTTP RFC series, mentions that this method should be used to determine the capabilities of the server, for that particular resource so